nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

 -       klog.Infof("length of foos is %d\n", len(foos.Items))
  }
 ```
-At the line of `exampleInformerFactory := informers.NewSharedInformerFactory(exampleClientset, time.Second*30)`, the second argument specifies ***ResyncPeriod***, which defines the interval of ***resync*** (*The resync operation consists of delivering to the handler an update notification for every object in the informer's local cache*).
+At the line of `exampleInformerFactory := informers.NewSharedInformerFactory(exampleClient, time.Second*30)`, the second argument specifies ***ResyncPeriod***, which defines the interval of ***resync*** (*The resync operation consists of delivering to the handler an update notification for every object in the informer's local cache*).
 For more detail, please read [NewSharedIndexInformer](https://pkg.go.dev/k8s.io/client-go@v0.23.1/tools/cache#NewSharedIndexInformer)
 <details><summary>main.go</summary>

 ```go